 If you are considering filing for a divorce in Texas, it is important to retain an attorney to help you through the process.
 The next best thing you can do once you’ve hired a good divorce attorney is to learn about Texas divorce laws.
 Here is some of what you need to understand about divorce in Texas.

 The divorce rate in Texas is actually lower than the national average.
-It has fallen steadily since 1981, with the exception of a spike in divorces in the early 1990’s.
+It has fallen steadily since 1981, with the exception of a spike in divorces in the early 1990s.
 If you are going through a divorce, it probably does not help to know that the rate of divorce is falling.
-However, there are still huge numbers of people getting divorced.
-We wanted to share these statistics to help you realize that you are not alone in this process.
-In fact, you are in good company, even if divorce feels like an alienating process.
-According to the Texas Department of State Health Services, the numbers for 2013 were as follows:
+However, there are still tens of thousands of new divorcées each year in Texas.

 When it comes down to it, marriages dissolve for a number of valid reasons.
 A knowledgeable San Antonio divorce attorney from Higdon, Hardy & Zuflacht, L.L.P. can give you the individualized attention you need to get your affairs in order.
 We will give you personal attention because we realize you are more than a statistic.